HansPueschel/Hominin-div-time-evolution/README.md

 Data and analyses used in Püschel et al. 2021, Nature Ecology and Evolution, doi:

->These are the files necessary to replicate the study “New divergence-time estimates for hominins provide insight into encephalization and body mass trends in human evolution” by Hans P. Püschel, Ornella C. Bertrand, Joseph E. O’Reilly, René Bobe & Thomas A. Püschel
+>These are the files necessary to replicate the study “Divergence-time estimates for hominins provide insight into encephalization and body mass trends in human evolution” by Hans P. Püschel, Ornella C. Bertrand, Joseph E. O’Reilly, René Bobe & Thomas A. Püschel

 ## Contents ##